bonogg/bonogg.github.io/_pages/about.md

 # Work in Progress
 **"Crushing the Competition: the Product Market Effects of Relative Performance Evaluation"** *(with Bruno Pellegrino)*
+<span style="font-size: 80%;">Presentations: 27th Sioe Annual Meeting 2023</span>

 **"Sectoral Policies in the EU"** *(with Tuna Dökmeci)*

 # Contacts
 You can find me at the following contacts.
-I am happy to connect and talk about research, collaborations, grad school, ~and how to cope with the fact that Jannik Sinner has not yet won an ATP Masters 1000~.
+I am happy to connect and talk about research, collaborations, grad school, ~~and how to cope with the fact that Jannik Sinner has not yet won an ATP Masters 1000~~.
 ### Address
 European University Institute
 Department of Economics